Jack Wyrtzen

-John Von Casper "Jack" Wyrtzen (22 April 1913 – 17 April 1996) was an American youth evangelist and founder of Word of Life ministries, which operates Christian camps, conference centers and Bible institutes.
+Casper John "Jack" Wyrtzen (April 22, 1913 – April 17, 1996) was an American youth evangelist and founder of Word of Life ministries, which operates Christian camps, conference centers and Bible institutes.

 Wyrtzen produced the Word of Life radio program, heard by a nationwide audience.
 He led the organization for fifty years until his retirement in 1991.
 Wyrtzen spoke in many churches and venues, holding meetings from the streets to stadiums; he is credited with influencing Billy Graham, George Verwer and other evangelistic leaders.

 Early years and education

-Wyrtzen was born in the Woodhaven, Queens, section of New York City on 22 April 1913.
+Wyrtzen was born in the Woodhaven, Queens, section of New York City on April 22, 1913.
 His father was a foreman in a glass factory, and his mother was involved in Republican politics.
 Wyrtzen had two brothers.

 From 1929 to 1933, he led a dance band at night, playing the trombone, and worked as an insurance salesman during the day until 1940.
 From 1938 to 1940, Wyrtzen attended Hawthorne Evening Bible School, in Hawthorne, New Jersey, but did not graduate.
 In 1943, Wyrtzen received an honorary degree from the same school.
 In 1933, he helped to form XBA, Chi Beta Alpha (Christians Born Again), a Bible study and fellowship group for young men; Phi Gamma was organized for women.
 He worked with XBA until 1940.